-- Glucocorticoids such as prednisolone (e.g. Decortin H) at a dosage of (at least) 1.0-2.0 mg/kg bw/day In the case of highly acute courses of disease, steroid pulse therapy at a dosage of 1 g/day for 3-5 days can be carried out initially.
-Continuation with prednisolone at a dosage of 1.0-2.0 mg/kg bw/day, depending on clinical symptoms.
-Fluorinated glucocorticoids (e.g. dexamethasone, triamcinolone) should be avoided due to their potential to cause myopathy.
+Glucocorticoids such as prednisolone (e.g. Decortin H) in a dosage of (at least) 1.0-2.0 mg/kg bw/day.
+In highly acute courses, steroid pulse therapy can initially be administered at a dosage of 1 g/day for 3-5 days.
+Continuation depending on clinical symptoms with prednisolone at a dosage of 1.0-2.0 mg/kg bw/day.
+Fluorinated glucocorticoids (e.g., dexamethasone, triamcinolone) should be avoided because of their potential to cause myopathy.

-- To save glucocorticoids, combination therapy with azathioprine (Imurek) 1.0-3.0 mg/kg bw/day is recommended at an early stage.
-Slow dose reduction of the glucocorticoids (e.g. every 2-4 weeks by 5-10 mg/day) depending on the clinical findings down to a maintenance dose (10-15 mg/day), which usually has to be maintained for months to years.
-Under certain circumstances, the dose may have to be increased again if the clinical findings deteriorate.
-In addition to the clinical findings, follow-up examinations and activity determinations are carried out by determining the muscle enzymes (creatine kinase, aldolase, lactate dehydrogenase).
-An outlet test can only be attempted after several months of freedom from symptoms (normalisation of serum creatine kinase values).
-A prior determination of the thiopurine methyltransferase (TPMT) can be performed to assess genetic mis-metabolism.
-Contraindications: combination with Allopuriol!
+Early combination therapy with azathioprine (Imurek) 1.0-3.0 mg/kg bw/day is recommended to save glucocorticoids.
+Slow dose reduction of glucocorticoids (e.g., by 5-10 mg/day every 2-4 weeks) depending on clinical findings until a maintenance dose (10-15 mg/day) is reached, which usually must be maintained for months to years.
+The dose may need to be increased again if clinical findings worsen.
+Progress controls and activity determinations are performed by determination of muscle enzymes (creatine kinase, aldolase, lactate dehydrogenase) in addition to clinical findings.
+An attempt at cessation can only be attempted after several months of freedom from symptoms (normalization of serum creatine kinase levels).
+Prior determination of thiopurine methyltransferase (TPMT) may be performed to assess genetic mismetabolism.
+Contraindications: Combination with allopuriol!

-- Methotrexate (MTX) is an alternative to azathioprine.
-Start with 7.5-10.0 mg/week p.o. or i.v., increase in weekly steps of 2.5 mg up to a maintenance dose of 25 mg/week Cave!
-No i.m. injections, as the increase in muscle enzymes means that it is no longer possible to monitor the progress of the treatment!
+Methotrexate (MTX) is an alternative to azathioprine.
+Start with 7.5-10.0 mg/week p.o. or i.v., increasing in weekly increments of 2.5 mg up to a maintenance dose of 25 mg/week Cave!
+No i.m. injections, because of increase of muscle enzymes no follow-up is possible!

-- Alternatively (only case reports): Ciclosporin A (sandimmune) 3.0-5.0 mg/kg bw/day divided into two doses.
+Alternatively (case reports only): Ciclosporin A (Sandimmune) 3.0-5.0 mg/kg bw/day divided into two doses.

-- Alternatively (case reports only): Mycophenolate mofetil (CellCept) 2.0 g/day p.o.
-Similar effect as azathioprine (antipurine metabolite) with a start-up period of approx. 3 months.
+Alternative (case reports only): Mycophenolate mofetil (CellCept) 2.0 g/day p.o.
+Similar effect to azathioprine (antipurine metabolite) with a start-up time of about 3 months.

-- Alternative: high-dose immunoglobulins (IVIG) in doses of 0.5-1.0 g/kg bw/day for 3 days i.v. (repeated every 4 weeks) especially in therapy-resistant active dermatomyositis patients.
-Intravenous immunoglobulin therapy ( IVIG therapy) has also proven to be effective in juvenile forms of dermatomyositis.
-Cave!
+Alternative: high-dose immunoglobulins (IVIG) in doses of 0.5-1.0 g/kg bw/day i.v. for 3 days (repeated every 4 weeks) especially in refractory active dermatomyositis patients.
+Intravenous immunoglobulin therapy ( IVIG therapy) has also proven effective in juvenile forms of dermatomyositis.
+Caution.
 Very high therapy costs!

-- Alternative: in case of insufficient response to glucocorticoids and IVIG, initiation of a therapy with Rituximab (Mabthera) 100-375 mg/m2 KO i.v.
-4 times a week.
+Alternatively, in case of insufficient response to glucocorticoids and IVIG, initiation of therapy with Rituximab (Mabthera) 100-375 mg/m2 KO i.v.
+4 times weekly.
 Clear evidence for the success of this therapy is missing so far.

-- Alternative: In severe, therapy-resistant cases, plasmapheresis remains as the ultima ratio; confirmed results are still pending.
+Alternative: In severe, therapy-resistant cases, plasmapheresis remains as ultima ratio; confirmed results are still pending.

 Progression/forecastThis section has been translated automatically.

 Unpredictable development of the course.
 The duration of the disease varies (months to decades).
-In smaller cohorts the 5-year survival rate was 95% and the 10-year survival rate 84%.
-50-75% of the patients treated with immunosuppressive drugs show a significant improvement of the clinical findings.
-Higher age and association with a malignoma are associated with a poor prognosis.
+In smaller cohorts, the 5-year survival rate was 95% and the 10-year survival rate was 84%.
+50-75% of patients treated with immunosuppressants show significant improvement in clinical outcome.
+Older age and association with malignancy are associated with poor prognosis.